2Cubed/interactive-reference/talking.rst

 Robot to Beam Interactive
 =========================

 The basic protocol is made by sending a stream of `protocol buffers <https://developers.google.com/protocol-buffers/?hl=en>`_ over a TCP socket.
-Each packet is preceded by its length followed by the packet ID, as variable length integers.
+Each packet is preceded by its length followed by the packet ID, as variable length unsigned integers.
+(Note that the length refers to the encoded protobuf data, not including the packet ID or the length itself.)
 Variable integers are described in the `protocol buffer specification <https://developers.google.com/protocol-buffers/docs/encoding#varints>`_.

 ::